vishnuchandramc/ML_DL_project_final/README.md

 # Final year ML/DL project
-Btech final year project based on Machine Learning and Deep Learning Gross domestic product (GDP) is the single standard indicator used across the globe to indicate the health of a nation's economy: one single number that represents the monetary value of all the finished goods and services produced within a country's borders in a specific period.
+Btech final year project based on Machine Learning and Deep Learning

+# GDP of India Forecasting using Machine Learning and Deep Learning
+* Gross domestic product (GDP) is the single standard indicator used across the globe to indicate the health of a nation's economy: one single number that represents the monetary value of all the finished goods and services produced within a country's borders in a specific period.
 GDP may be easy to define but it is complex to calculate, and different countries employ different methods.
-In India, the rate of GDP is fixed on the basis of average enhancement or decline in the production in agriculture, manufacturing and service sector.
+* In India, the rate of GDP is fixed on the basis of average enhancement or decline in the production in agriculture, manufacturing and service sector.
 If we say that there is a 2% increase in GDP of India, then it implies that the economy of India is growing at the rate of 2%.
 But often, in these statistics the inflation rate is not included.
 In India, the GDP is calculated in